|Fastest Growing Market:||Asia Pacific|

 The market was negatively impacted by COVID-19 in 2020.
-Considering the pandemic scenario, the construction activities were on temporary halt during the lockdown, thus led to a decrease in the modular construction works at the different construction segments including educational, residential, airports, and others, which in turn negatively impacted the demand for the market studied.
-However, the demand for hospitals and patient bed facilities based on modular construction has been significantly increased during the peak of the pandemic as this type of construction needs a very less amount of completion time.
-For example, in China, during the COVID-19 pandemic, the government had made coronavirus emergency hospitals with modular construction including a 1,000-bed Huoshenshan hospital within 10 days and a 1,600-bed Leishenshan hospital within 12 days in the Wuhan city.
-Such modular constructions during the pandemic across the globe had stimulated the demand for the market studied.
+Considering the pandemic scenario, the construction activities were on temporary halt during the lockdown, thus, leading to a decrease in the modular construction works at the different construction segments, including educational, residential, airports, and others, which negatively impacted the demand for the market studied.
+However, the demand for hospitals and patient bed facilities based on modular construction has been significantly increased during the peak of the pandemic as this type of construction needs a significantly less amount of completion time.
+For example, in China, during the COVID-19 pandemic, the government made COVID-19 emergency hospitals with modular construction, including a 1,000-bed Huoshenshan hospital within ten days and a 1,600-bed Leishenshan hospital within 12 days in the Wuhan city.
+Such modular constructions during the pandemic, globally, stimulated the demand for the market studied.

-- Implementation of building information modelling (BIM) is projected to act as an opportunity for the market in the future.
+- Implementation of building information modeling (BIM) is projected to act as an opportunity for the market in the future.

 Scope of the Report

 Modular construction involves the delivery and assembling of pre-fabricated engineered building units at the construction site.
-The volumetric building modular units, which are usually in the form of highly serviced units, such as kitchens, toilets, complete rooms, or parts of a room.
+The volumetric building modular units are usually in the form of highly serviced units, such as kitchens, toilets, complete rooms, or parts of a room.
 The construction process of modular buildings is faster than the conventional process, as it requires less time.
-Furthermore, other advantages that are associated with modular construction include greater flexibility, improved air quality, and reduced construction schedule.
+Furthermore, other advantages associated with modular construction include greater flexibility, improved air quality, and reduced construction schedule.
 The modular construction market is segmented by construction, material, end-user industry, and geography.
-By construction, the market is segmented into Permanent Modular and Relocatable Modular.
-By material, the market is segmented into Steel, Concrete, Wood, and Plastic.
-By end-user industry, the market is segmented into Commercial, Industrial/Institutional, and Residential.
+By construction, the market is segmented into permanent modular and relocatable modular.
+By material, the market is segmented into steel, concrete, wood, and plastic.
+By end-user industry, the market is segmented into commercial, industrial/institutional, and residential.
 The report also covers the market size and forecasts for the modular construction market in 16 countries across major regions.
-For each segment, the market sizing and forecasts have been done on the basis of revenue (USD million).
+For each segment, the market sizing and forecasts have been done based on revenue (USD million).

 Key Market Trends